leomeinel/arch-install/README.md

 ### *Low GRUBRESOLUTION for VM*

-:bulb: | *You should set a low GRUBRESOLUTION¹ for Virtual Machines.*
+:bulb: | *You should set a low GRUBRESOLUTION for Virtual Machines.*

 :bulb: | *Otherwise there might be inconveniences during Post-installation.*

-:bulb: | *¹ For example "1280x720" on a "1920x1080" screen.*
+:bulb: | *For example "1280x720" on a "1920x1080" screen.*

 ## Post-installation (tty)